ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 - Use spaces, not tabs, for indentation.

 Key Concepts:
-- `hosts`: Specifies the targets for your playbook.
+- `hosts`: Specifies the target servers or devices for your playbook to run against.
 - `tasks`: The actions Ansible will perform.
 - `become`: Allows privilege escalation (running tasks with elevated privileges).